Blog Posts

 There is also a somewhat helpful feature called Field History Tracking, which works as the local versioning system, making it possible to track changes to both standard and custom object records.
 It can be enabled manually, but it can also consume a lot of storage capacity if not configured correctly.

-Salesforce Big Objects
+Salesforce Big Objects and Other Archiving Strategies

 Salesforce Big Objects is a system that allows Salesforce users to store tremendously large data volumes within the platform through a process that closely resembles data archiving.
 The official goal of Big Objects is to be used for information that has to be retained for either regulatory compliance or historical reference.